 For each sieve fraction of each sample, the preserved material needs to be sorted and the fauna removed.
 It is important to note that all organic matter should be picked out for processing, as the estimation of production is based on a method that size structures animals by the sieving procedure (Edgar, 1990).
 Even if groups such as Nematodes may have previously been disregarded in other macrofaunal studies, they must be included in the production estimates.
 To facilitate sorting it is recommended that the sample be stained with Rose Bengal.
 Samples may be stained at the time of fixation by adding 4g Rose Bengal per dm-3 40% formaldehyde, before dilution and buffering of the formaldehyde.
-There is a risk here however of overstaining and Rumohr (1999) describes a more successful method as described below (if overstaining does occur Rumohr (1999) suggests the addition of alkaline fluids (pH 9) for destaining).
+There is a risk here however of over-staining.
+If over-staining does occur Rumohr (1999) suggests the addition of alkaline fluids (pH 9) for de-staining.
+Rumohr (1999) also describes a more successful staining method.
 Just before the sorting procedure is about to take place, the sample is washed free of the preservation fluid over a sieve with a smaller mesh size than the fraction being processed.
 The sieve is then allowed to stand in Rose Bengal stain (1g per dm-3 of tap water plus 5g of phenol for adjustment to pH 4-5) for 20 minutes with the sample well covered.
 The sample is then washed in the sieve until the tap water is no longer coloured.
 Animals such as bivalves or amphipods may float on the surface and do not stain well.
 During the sorting process attention should be paid to these unstained animals.
 Partners should make a record of whether or not they have used staining in the sorting process as if there is a discrepancy data can be checked for the effect of staining.